open-telemetry/opentelemetry-specification/specification/api-correlationcontext.md

 ### SetCorrelation

-To record the value for an entry, the Correlations API SHALL provide a function which takes a context, a name, and a value as input.
+To record the value for a name/value pair, the Correlations API SHALL provide a function which takes a context, a name, and a value as input.
 Returns an updated `Context` which contains the new value.

 REQUIRED parameters:

-`Name` entry name for which to set the value.
+`Name` the name for which to set the value.

-`Value` entry value to set.
+`Value` the value to set.

 OPTIONAL parameters: